Who should be referred for genetic testing?

 - South Island Hub: Based at Christchurch Hospital.
 This service covers all of the South Island except Nelson.
 Outreach clinics are provided in Blenheim, Greymouth, Timaru, Dunedin, Queenstown and Invercargill.

 Anyone fitting the following criteria warrants referral to Genetic Services for assessment.
-If one of the following applies to you, ask your GP about a referral for genetic testing.
+If one of the following applies to you, ask your GP about a referral .

-- Triple negative breast cancer (ER, PR, HER2 negative) diagnosed under the age of 50
+- Triple negative breast cancer (ER, PR and HER2 negative) diagnosed under the age of 50

 - Lobular breast cancer AND a family history of lobular breast or diffuse-type stomach cancer